SvenTeschke/special_issue_CEN/README.md

 hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance

-2w500_logicDT - Evaluation of scenario 1 with p=500, with logicDT and focus on variable importance and prediction performance
+2w500_logicDT - Evaluation of scenario 1 with p=500, with logicDT and focus on variable importance and prediction performance -> here calculations for Figure 06

 all_functions_neu - File with all functions i used

 simulation_scenarios_neu - file with the simulation of all scenarios

-toyexample_neu - Rcode for the toyexample in the motivation section -> here calculations for Figure 08
+toyexample - Rcode for the toyexample in the motivation section -> here calculations for Figure 08

+paramtertuning_w - consider the influence or the parameter w in the RW and SW approach -> here calculations for Figure 14